TBXark/ChatGPT-Telegram-Workers/doc/en/CONFIG.md

 > IMPORTANT: You must set `/setprivacy` to `Disable` in botfather, otherwise the bot will not respond to chat messages with `@bot`.

+#### `LOCK_USER_CONFIG_KEYS` Lock configuration

+> IMPORTANT: If you encounter the error "Key XXX is locked", it means that your configuration is locked and needs to be unlocked before modification.

+The default value of `LOCK_USER_CONFIG_KEYS` is the BASE URL of all APIs.
+In order to prevent users from replacing the API BASE URL and causing token leakage, the BASE URL of all APIs is locked by default.
+If you want to unlock the BASE URL of a certain API, you can remove it from `LOCK_USER_CONFIG_KEYS`.
+`LOCK_USER_CONFIG_KEYS` is a string array with a default value is `OPENAI_API_BASE,GOOGLE_COMPLETIONS_API,MISTRAL_API_BASE,COHERE_API_BASE,ANTHROPIC_API_BASE,AZURE_COMPLETIONS_API,AZURE_DALLE_API`

 ### History configuration

 | KEY                | Name                                  | Default | Description                                                   |